mgreminger/EngineeringPaper.xyz/README.md

 # Run local dev server with live reload (point browser to localhost:8788)
 npm run dev
 ```
-To run the test suite locally, run the following commands (close the dev server before running the following commands):
+To run the test suite locally, run the following commands (if the dev server is running, close it using Ctrl-C before running these commands):
 ``` bash
 # Build the production version of the site
 npm run build